-- California Department of Public Health water quality records of water supply system groundwater sources; - Regional Water Quality Control Board waste discharge reports, site assessments, remediation project reports and related materials; - State Water Resources Control Board site assessments, remediation project reports and related materials (GeoTracker database); - California Department of Toxic Substances Control site assessments and related materials; - US Geological Survey ambient groundwater monitoring program (GAMA) data and reports; and - Other NMMA groundwater production monitoring data.
+- ◆ California Department of Public Health water quality records of water supply system groundwater sources, - Regional Water Quality Control Board waste discharge reports, site assessments, remediation project reports and related materials,

+- State Water Resources Control Board site assessments, remediation project reports and related materials (GeoTracker database). - California Department of Toxic Substances Control site assessments and related materials, - U.S. Geological Survey ambient groundwater monitoring program (GAMA) data and reports, and - Other NMMA groundwater production monitoring data.

 Data reported in this Annual Report are derived from samples obtained using standard professional sampling protocols and analyzed at certified laboratories.
 The TG maintains these data in a digital database.
 In the NMMA, historical data from approximately 200 wells can be used to map groundwater quality conditions in both the shallow and deep aquifers.
 In some cases, water quality records consist of only one or two sampling events from a well, and with only a few water quality parameters, such as total dissolved solids or chloride.
-In other cases such as wells within the potable water systems, regular groundwater quality testing for a wide range of constituents is conducted.
+In other cases, such as wells within potable water systems, regular groundwater quality testing for a wide range of constituents is conducted.

 Groundwater quality in wells near the ocean is of considerable importance because this is the most likely area where intrusion of seawater would first be detected.
-The southern coastal nested monitoring wells are monitored under agreement with SLO County and are scheduled to provide quarterly water quality sampling of general mineral and physical water quality constituents subject to access constraints for the protection of endangered species (Figure 1-3).
+The southern coastal nested monitoring wells are monitored under agreement with San Luis Obispo County and are scheduled to provide quarterly water quality sampling of general mineral and physical water quality constituents subject to access constraints for the protection of endangered species (Figure 1-3).
 In addition to monitoring this coastal site for water quality, the TG has assessed the cost of updating coastal monitoring near the former nested well site 13K2-K6 adjacent to Oso Flaco Lake and recommends replacement.

-Locally, shallow groundwater quality is impacted by high concentrations of total dissolved solids, chloride and nitrate, and municipal supply wells and may require treatment or blending because of high nitrate concentrations.
-No other contaminants are known to impact local use of groundwater supplies for domestic or irrigation purposes.
+Shallow groundwater in some places has high concentrations of total dissolved solids, chloride, and nitrate.
+Similarly, some wells completed in the principal aquifers are known to produce water with elevated nitrate, manganese, and iron concentrations.
+No other water quality constituents are known to restrict local use of groundwater supplies for domestic or irrigation purposes.